The Death of Bedside Nursing (and why it should matter to everyone…)

 What does that mean to you?
 That means there is a high probability of you getting a pretty “green” nurse when you walk into a hospital.
 You might notice that half the staff look like they just graduated from college, which sometimes is true.
 (Scary, right?)
 However, just because you have an older RN doesn’t mean that they have the experience, much of the workforce is second-degree nurses, and you can’t trust the age to tell you about the level of competence.

 This matters.
 Statistically speaking, experienced nurses help patient outcomes.
 This means that there are fewer hospital-acquired pressure ulcers (bed sores), infections, etc. with a staff of qualified nurses.
-This study concluded that increasing experience (to an average of 5 years) and clinical hours (6 hours a day to 7 hours a day) could lower incidences of hospital-acquired pressure ulcers by 11.4% and falls by 7.7%.
+A study published on Nursing World concluded that increasing experience (to an average of 5 years) and clinical hours (6 hours a day to 7 hours a day) could lower incidences of hospital-acquired pressure ulcers by 11.4% and falls by 7.7%.

 What does that mean?
 It means $$$$$$.
 Experienced nurses would save hospitals money because as it stands now, hospitals aren’t being reimbursed by Medicare and Medicaid Services (CMS) what they consider “hospital-acquired conditions” like pressure ulcers over a Stage II.
 To you non-nursing people, this means when you get a bedsore that opens up and becomes difficult to heal, its considered preventable, so CMS isn’t paying for it.

 Now in ways, these things are preventable, just like urinary tract infections from urinary catheters, however, the way to prevent those things is to have STAFF.
 Having a competent, experienced nursing staff along with an adequate support staff, such as nursing assistants, can make the difference.
 Pressure ulcers are preventable if you turn patients, if there aren’t enough staff on hand to do the turning, they become less “preventable.”